cdale77/act_blue_reporter/README.md

 ## Usage

 Create a campaign object.
 The login and password are the same as you use for the web interface.
-The entity ID can be obtain from the web interface.
+The entity ID can be obtained from the web interface.
 It is usually visible in the url.

     campaign = ActBlueReporter::Campaign.new(act_blue_login,
                                              act_blue_password,
                                              act_blue_entity_id)

-You can use the campaign object to get data
+You can use the campaign object to get data.

     # returns a hash of campaign details.
 Useful for checking credentials.
     campaign.details